OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 ## First panel: Access and why it's important

-The first panel of guests included Mary Agnes Welch of the Winnipeg Free Press, Colin Craig of the Canadian Taxpayers Federation, and Dennis Lewycky of the Social Planning Council of Winnipeg.
-We were also joined by Keith McDonald from the City of Toronto's Open Data team via Twitter.
+The first panel of guests included [Mary Agnes Welch](https://twitter.com/mawwelch) of the Winnipeg Free Press, [Colin Craig](https://twitter.com/colincraig1) of the Canadian Taxpayers Federation, and [Dennis Lewycky](http://dennislewycky.ca/about/) of the Social Planning Council of Winnipeg.
+We were also joined by [Keith McDonald](https://twitter.com/cotkeith) from the City of Toronto's Open Data team via Skype.

 Paper is to #OpenData as KFC is to Canada Food Guide